lrlrlrlr/COMP4336_9336_21T2/README.md

 General questions:
  - I can't capture the packet with wireshark/Microsoft Network Monitor.
  - I can't capture 802.11 packet.
+ - There is no SSID information inside the packet.
  - There is only signal strength but no noise lvl and SNR ratio?

 --------------------------------